Assistant Professor of Marketing

 Li Jiang is an assistant professor of marketing at the George Washington University School of Business (GWSB).
-Dr. Jiang joined GW in fall 2018, and her research focuses on consumer behavior in the growing digital domain, especially psychology of technology, information search and disclosure, and privacy.
+Dr. Jiang joined GW in fall 2018, and her research focuses on the social issues that arise from technological progress, and technology's impact on consumption patterns and privacy.
 She received her Ph.D. in Marketing from the Anderson School of Management at UCLA.
-Her work has been published in Management Science, Personality and Social Psychology Bulletin, and several top business and psychology journals.
+Her work has been published in Management Science, Journal of Marketing Research, Journal of Consumer Research, Personality and Social Psychology Bulletin, Journal of Experimental Psychology Applied, and several top business and psychology journals.
 She has received media coverage from Time, Science Daily, and Scientific American, among others.

 - Jiang, L., Drolet, A., & Kim, H. S. (2018).
 Age and Social Support Seeking: Understanding the Role of Perceived Social Costs to Others.
 Personality and Social Psychology Bulletin, 44(7), 1104-1116.